Accessibility Guide

 Color Blindness Considerations

-Design for users with different types of color vision deficiencies
+Design for users with various types of color vision deficiencies

 Protanopia